-After you've been called, the bishop will give the homily.
-He'll explain the Scripture readings and talk about the meaning of Confirmation.
+After you've been called, the bishop will give the homily, during which he'll explain the Scripture readings and talk about the meaning of Confirmation.

-After the homily, the bishop will ask you some questions.
-But that's for the next chapter.
+After the homily, the bishop will ask you some questions, but that's for the next chapter.
 For now let's concentrate on what it means to be a candidate.